mangrovedao/mangrove.js/packages/bot-failing-offer/README.md

 A simple order book filling bot for the Mangrove to generate activity on a market by posting offers at random.
-The speciel thing about this bot, is that it only post failin offers.
+The speciel thing about this bot, is that it only post failing offers.

 # Strategy